backdrop-contrib/mobile_navigation/readme.md

 KNOWN ISSUES
 ---------------------

+This module may conflict with a theme's mobile menu or the Responsive Menus module.

 Not all themes work with every style of the mobile navigation button out of the box currently.
 You may have to write some CSS to make it work with your theme.
 Since there are so few themes for Backdrop CMS at the present, we probably will have the time to update this module for workarounds for all the released themes currently in 8/2015, so stay tuned.

 SPECIAL THANKS
 --------------